HelenFoster/KanjiVocab/README.md

 * "Note type" is the note type you wish to add the words to.
 * "Kanji field" is the name of the field containing only the kanji character being tested (used to decide which words to add to the card).
+* "Dictionary words" allows words to be taken from the dictionary by frequency (based on JMdict priority tags), even if they did not appear in any scans.
 * "Questions" is the maximum number of words with masked kanji to add to each card.
 * "Extra answers" is the maximum number of extra words to add to each card.
 * "Allow ambiguous questions" lets you choose whether to allow questions with more than one likely answer.
 Even if not, they can still appear as "extra".